The Best Beaches on the Big Island of Hawaii

 Kua Bay is one of those beaches that makes you feel like you found something secret even though everyone knows about it.
 It is about 20 minutes north of Kona, tucked between lava flows in Kekaha Kai State Park, and the water clarity here is something else.
 Brilliant, clear, that perfect shade of blue that does not look real in photos.

 It is a white sand crescent with zero shade so bring an umbrella and get there early because the small parking lot fills up fast on weekends.
 Spinner dolphins show up in the mornings.
 The snorkeling along the edges is good.
-This is my north shore go-to when I want to feel like I have the island to myself.
+This is my north shore go-to when I want to feel like a local.

 Hapuna Beach